 - May contain lower levels of sodium and phosphorous.

-Cats suffering from the following diseases will often require a medically formulated pet food:
+Cats with the following diseases require a medically-formulated pet food:

 - Colitis (inflammation/infection of the colon)

 If your cat is diagnosed with one of these conditions, your vet will probably recommend one of the specialist diets.